 To customize any material color other than water:

-For any given material, either input a new RGB code or click the color box to open the colors popup.
+For any material, either input a new RGB code or click the color box to open the colors popup.

-Using the following tools and methods, you can generate large areas of terrain procedurally with the Generate tool or scripting, or automatically based on a heightmap and optional colormap.
+Using the following tools and methods, you can generate large areas of terrain procedurally with the Generate tool or scripting, or automatically based on a heightmap and colormap.

-Generate Tool
+Generate tool

 The Generate tool allows you to procedurally generate terrain in seconds.
-This is useful if you want to create a large map and then fine-tune terrain details.
+This is useful if you want to create a large map and fine-tune terrain details.

 In the 3D viewport, move/resize the selection region in which to generate terrain.
 Alternatively, expand the tool's Selection Settings and enter values into the X/Y/Z inputs to set a specific size and position.